 1 to 12 Points – Your emotional health needs a lot of work.
 Challenge yourself to start making small steps toward growth.

-Five Ways to Improve Your Emotional Health
+Five Ways to Improve Emotional Wellness in Seniors

 Start Moving: Even moderate physical activity can reduce feelings of depression and stress, and significantly improve levels of emotional well-being.
 Walking, yoga, dancing or Tai Chi may be good places to start.